Docs / Getting Started / Installation

 What you need

-• An internet connection (your assistant needs it to think)
+• Internet connection (your assistant uses cloud AI models to think)

 • About 5 minutes and a willingness to talk to your computer